kimchi-project/kimchi/docs/API.md

     * icon: A URI to a PNG image representing this template
     * os_distro: The operating system distribution
     * os_version: The version of the operating system distribution
+    * memory: The memory parameters of the template, specify one or both of:
-    * memory: The amount of memory assigned to the VM
+        * current: The amount of memory that will be assigned to the VM.
+        * maxmemory: The maximum total of memory that the VM can have.
+Amount over current will be used exclusively for memory hotplug
     * cdrom: A volume name or URI to an ISO image
     * networks *(optional)*: list of networks will be assigned to the new VM.
     * disks: An array of requested disks with the following optional fields